As Hurricane Florence bears down on the Eastern U.S., millions of homeowners are likely filled with dread and worry.

 Stock up on batteries for your electronics and have a battery-powered version of everything: radio, flashlight, clock and fan.

 Remember, when there’s no electricity, there’s no gas.
 At the first sign of impending peril, fill up the car and — if you have a generator — gas cans.

 3. Protect against surges and fires

-Remember the difference between a power strip (which might have surge protection) and a surge protector (which often looks like a power strip, but offers surge protection).
-If the packaging doesn’t mention surge protection/suppression, or you can’t remember if it did, don’t assume the device will protect against surges.
+Remember the difference between a power strip and a surge protector: A power strip might have surge protection.
+A surge protector often looks like a power strip, but always offers surge protection.

 4. Don’t get locked out

 Have an electric garage door opener?
 Better find out where the manual release lever is and learn to use it.
 You may need an extra pair of hands to lift the door.

 5. Get a corded phone for landlines